santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/publications.md

 <div style="height:20px;font-size:20px;">&nbsp;</div>

-† These authors have made contributions that are regarded as equally significant, although the extent of equality may be subject to varying in some papers.
+† These authors have made contributions that are regarded as equally significant, although the extent of equality may be subject to varying interpretations in some of the papers.
 </ol>
 <br>